Access: The CPM Program

 Checks should be made out to "FCPM."
 To pay by credit card, P-card, or purchase orders, contact Kelley Van Valkenburgh.
 Her phone number is 850-644-0161.
 Her email is firstname.lastname@example.org

 What books are required and when do I need them?

 There are two required books.
 You will need the first for Level 1 and the second for Level 2.
 The books can be ordered from local bookstores or online.
 The two books are:

 Level 1 Assignment

 Encouraging the Heart: A Leader's Guide to Rewarding & Recognizing Others, by James Kouzes and Barry Posner, Jossey-Bass Inc., Publishers, ISBN-10: 978-0-7879-6463-4.
 Be sure to purchase the book itself, NOT the workbook.
-The latest edition is the 3rd, but any edition will be fine.
 (Note: Some agencies prefer to use "The Leadership Challenge" for Level 1, so check with your agency).

 Level 2 Assignment